 - First, determine the maximum signal.

-Measure or calculate the maximum signal.
+Measure or calculate the maximum non-saturating signal (the largest signal before clipping/saturation).

-- Next, determine the dark noise.
+- Next, determine the noise floor (dark noise).

 - Finally, calculate the dynamic range.